Skulk2Fade/pe-ratio-app/README.md

 hours.
 The background job runs hourly and only sends alerts when your selected interval has elapsed.

+## Viewing Alerts

+Triggered alerts are saved in the database.
+After logging in click the *Alerts* link to review them.
+The page also lets you clear old alerts.

 ## Progressive Web App Notes

 The app registers a small service worker so it can behave like a Progressive